 When it comes to clean eating, avoid processed, store-made foods.
 Many people look at frozen meals as a convenience, but they are high in sugars and salts.
-The best thing you can do is make homemade versions.
-Yes, they take longer but you can batch cook and freeze.
+The best thing you can do is make homemade versions by trying these excellent healthy clean eating cookbooks.
+Yes, they take longer but you can cook, prep meals in advance and freeze in batches.
 These days you need quick meals, pull something homemade out of the freezer and pop it in the oven or microwave.

 Pack It To Go

 Pack a cooler for work or travel so you always eat clean on the go.

 Easily save recipes, plan meals for the week or months in advance and generate grocery lists with this cool tool, click here.

 What is clean eating?
 In short, it is consuming natural foods.
 Some celebrities will stick to raw foods to get all the nutrients, but that isn’t a necessity.
 The clean eating lifestyle is all about cutting out processed and refined foods and sticking to good old-fashioned homemade varieties.